WitsHPC/HPC-InterestGroup/tutorials/team_preparation/scripting/htop_install.md

 ./configure --prefix=$INSTALL_DIR
 make

-# Print out what the script is doing
 echo "Installing htop"

 # Install htop
 make install

-# Print out the completion message
 echo "htop has been installed successfully to $INSTALL_DIR"
 ```